 The original album has since evolved into the official independent label, Voice of Maasai, and currently has a talent roster of over 25 artists, featuring original music, podcasts, articles, and competitions for emerging talent in Maasailand.

 My vision has always been to use my art and design to advance opportunities, crack stereotypes and build bridges for creative talent.
 Voice of Maasai has allowed me to stretch boundaries of possibilities for everyone involved and I am proud to keep pushing creative potential forward.

 Live.
 Dream.
 Create.

-My parents would always call me and my two sisters the Little Ladies.
-My company and logo honors their memory as it incorporates three sets of hands intertwined with a labyrinth.
+My parents would always refer to my sisters and I as the Little Ladies.
+My company and logo honors their memory incorporating three sets of hands intertwined with a labyrinth.
 The logo represents collective creativity; red for courage, blue for commitment and black for power & potential.